adap/flower/examples/sklearn-logreg-mnist/README.md

 # Flower Example using scikit-learn

 This example of Flower uses `scikit-learn`'s `LogisticRegression` model to train a federated learning system.
-It will help you understanding how to adapt Flower for use with `scikit-learn`.
+It will help you understand how to adapt Flower for use with `scikit-learn`.
 Running this example in itself is quite easy.

 ## Project Setup